Tetragnatha

 Tetragnatha is a genus of long-jawed orb-weavers found all over the world.
-It was first described by Pierre André Latreille in 1804, and it contains hundreds of species.
+It was first described by Pierre André Latreille in 1804, and contains hundreds of species.
 Most occur in the tropics and subtropics, and many can run over water.
 They are commonly called stretch spiders in reference to their elongated body form and their ability to hide on blades of grass or similar elongated substrates by stretching their front legs forward and the others behind them.

-The name Tetragnatha is derived from Greek, tetra- a numerical prefix referring to four and gnatha meaning "jaw".
-Evolution to cursorial behavior occurred long ago in a few different species, the most studied being those found on the Hawaiian islands.
+Distribution

+Species in this genus are found worldwide, including Greenland.

+Habitat and ecology

+Tetragnatha species occupy the tall herb and tree layer.
+They construct orb webs, usually in vegetation near or above streams and ponds.
+Several studies have reported that they build their webs near slow-flowing streams in sunlit areas.
+Without access to a humid habitat, these spiders suffer from dehydration.
+The webs are short-lived, being taken down and digested daily or even more frequently.
+Webs are usually horizontally inclined and consist of an open hub with 30 to 40 viscid spirals.
+The spider hangs underneath the central hub of the web with its long front legs directed forward.

+These spiders are capable of walking over water surfaces at a very fast pace, with legs I and II moving alternately in a diagonal rhythm while legs III and IV are dragged behind.
+When at rest on vegetation, the body is pressed against the substrate with the long front legs stretched forward.

 One of the biggest and most common species is T. extensa, which has a holarctic distribution.
 It can be found near lakes, river banks or swamps.
 Large numbers of individuals can often be found in reeds, tall grass, and around minor trees and shrubs.

-Cursorial Species Found on Hawaiian Archipelago
+Cursorial species found on Hawaiian archipelago

+Evolution to cursorial behavior occurred long ago in a few different species, the most studied being those found on the Hawaiian islands.

 The Tetragnatha spiders found on the Hawaiian archipelago are believed to have no more than three colonization events, two from web building species and one from cursorial species.
 This is because a species of mainland Tetragnatha spider was found to be more closely related to web building spiders on the Hawaiian islands than the cursorial species.
 This means that the divergence of web building and cursorial spiders must have occurred off the islands.
 There have been many events of cursorial evolution in various spider species around the world, including a few Tetragnatha species, although many species have not been thoroughly studied.
 The factors leading to this change of behavior is not well understood, although study of the Hawaiian Tetragnatha species can lead to some suggestions.
 Environmental factors, such as landscape and prey diversity play an important role in influencing the structure of webs in web building spiders.
 This could be a reasonable explanation for the loss of web function and evolving to a cursorial behavior.